elastic/cloudbeat/dev-docs/CSPM-Cloud-Deployment.md

 - In the Flyout, give it a name (you'll need it later) and click on `Create agent policy`
 - A new policy has been added to your list of agent policies, click on its name and then on `Add integration`
-- In the intergations screen, select the needed integration.
+- In the integrations screen, select the needed integration.
 For this tutorial, we will use CSPM

 <img width="900" alt="image" src="https://user-images.githubusercontent.com/51442161/222234500-39dbda6c-8880-4f43-99f4-9cc2d3c7a655.png">